 5 Benefits of an Antioxidant-Rich Diet

-Below are five benefits of an antioxidant-rich diet you may want to consider, as well as one of my favorite cold weather recipes for you to warm up with this season.
+Below are five benefits of an antioxidant-rich diet you may want to consider, as well as one of my favorite cold-weather recipes for Butternut Squash Chicken Turmeric Soup for you to warm up with this season.

 1. Healthy Body Weight

 Since antioxidant-rich diets tend to eliminate processed food, it is possible to lose weight by following one.
 Being at a healthy body weight will give you more energy and help you feel better overall, than if you are overweight.